Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 ```
 \figure{The upper and lower bounds of the norm outlined.}{./code/output/illustration5.svg}

-# Choosing the best approximate for the norm.
+# Choosing the best approximation for the norm.
 Now, we could stick to Paul Hsieh's choice of taking the middle between the lower and the upper bounds, and it will probably be fine.
 But come on, let's see if it is the *best* choice. 😉

 Formally, the problem is to find a number $a\in[0,1]$ such as $g$ defined as follow is the closest possible to the norm-2.